Overview

 Course Requirements:

-• One biology “depth” course (usually 3000 level).
+- One biology “depth” course (usually 3000 level or above).
 This must be a course for which one of the biology foundation courses is a prerequisite.

 Theme course requirements:

-• One senior seminar course, in either the natural sciences or social sciences/humanities, that (1) is 4000-level or above, (2) is 3 credits or above, and (3) has a significant focus on some aspect of the life sciences (for example biological science, medicine, environment, healthcare, the body)
+- One senior seminar course, in social sciences or humanities, that (1) is 4000-level or above, (2) is 3 credits or above, and (3) has a significant focus on some aspect of the life sciences (for example biological science, medicine, environment, healthcare, the body)

 Applying to the Major